FC Dila Gori: In Georgian leagues

-In 1990 Georgia formed an independent league, which included all clubs from the first three Soviet football divisions.
+In 1990, Georgia formed an independent league, which included all clubs from the first three Soviet football divisions.
 Before 2000 Dila were an average team sitting in mid-table, but in the second decade their performance deteriorated.
 Although most of the seasons Dila participated in the top league, twice they were relegated to Liga 2 and once to Liga 3.

-In 2010 the rise started with Dila gaining two consecutive promotions within two years.
+In 2010, the rise started with Dila gaining two consecutive promotions within two years.
 In 2012 the club clinched their first title after winning the Georgian Cup and during the next five seasons four times represented Georgia in qualifying rounds of UEFA club competitions, including the Champions League.
 Also, twice in a row Dila participated in Europa League play-offs.
-During this period they were reinforced by national team members Nukri Revishvili, Giorgi Navalovski, Otar Martsvaladze and Mate Vatsadze.
+During this period, they were reinforced by national team members Nukri Revishvili, Giorgi Navalovski, Otar Martsvaladze and Mate Vatsadze.

+Dila won their first top-tier medals in 2013.
+With a single point in the starting four matches the club seemed an unlikely candidate for trophies, but later they produced an eleven-game winning run, beating all league opponents one after another, and ended up in the second place.

 The club achieved their biggest success in the 2014/15 season under 25-year-old head coach Ucha Sosiashvili.
 Dila, whose squad included experienced players Aleksandre Kvakhadze, Irakli Modebadze and Nika Kvekveskiri, entered the title race in an early stage and concluded the season with six points clear from their two immediate rivals.
+Forward Irakli Modebadze became a league topscorer with 16 goals.

 Facing some financial difficulties, FC Dila as a municipal property was sold at a public auction the next year.
 As a result, Israeli business group Starsportinvest took charge of the club in October 2016.

 For three consecutive seasons starting from 2020 Dila emerged victorious from long tight contests over the league bronze medals.
+In 2023, they finished on equal points with Torpedo but missed out on the 3rd place due to disadvantage in head-to-head statistics only.
+A year later, the team sitting on top of the table at half season closed in on achieving their best result in ten years.
+However, they first squandered the lead and eventually, after suffering a narrow home defeat on the final day of the season, slumped to 3rd.

+In 2025, Dila secured their first title in ten years after convincing victories over the league champions and cup holders in a four-team Super cup tournament.